How to Winter Sow Seeds Outdoors Like a Pro

 - Tape

-- Sharp knife or blade
+- Sharp utility knife or scissors

 Where to Buy Good Quality Seeds